 The Pension Building was designed by Army Quartermaster General Montgonery C. Meigs and was built between 1882 and 1887 to house the U.S. Pension Bureau, a Federal agency bright into being the award pensions to Union veterans of the Civil War.
-This massive renaissance inspired, three-story building is crowned with gabling clerestory section, which rises an additional three-stories above the floor.
-Its interior contains a huge, covered central atrium courtyard which rises to the top of the clerestory roof.
+Its interior contains a huge, covered central atrium courtyard which rises to the top of the roof.
 The interior space is grand and dramatic.
-It provides an abundance of light and air and net usable floor space including the courtyard of 156,360 square feet.

-The Pension Building has national architectural significance in that it represents an early revival of the Italian Renaissance style.
+The Pension Building is architecturally significance, it represents an early revival of the Italian Renaissance style.
 In 1900, the McMillan Commission considered the Victorian government buildings of Washington including the Pension Building.
 The building is part of the ensemble of buildings on Judiciary Square.
 The Pension Building is nationally significant in that it was built for and occupied by the Pension Bureau, the first Federal veterans agency to operate on a national scale.

 Built 1882-87 (Montgomery Meigs, architect)

 National Register: March 24, 1969

 within a L’Enfant Plan reservation and Pennsylvania Avenue NHS